Signatures of hierarchical temporal processing in the mouse visual system

-To address this question, it is important to note that a coding perspective entails a similar trade-off as the temporal-processing perspective (long integration vs.~fast relay): In order to increase the signal-to-noise ratio, \emph{robust coding} requires integrating information over long time~\cite{atick_1992}, whereas, for low noise, \emph{efficient coding} of sensory information requires decorrelation over time to reduce redundancies~\cite{barlow_2012, rieke1999spikes, pozzorini_2013}.
+To address this question, it is important to note that a coding perspective entails a similar trade-off as the temporal-processing perspective (long integration vs.~fast relay): In order to increase the signal-to-noise ratio, \emph{robust coding} requires integrating information over time~\cite{atick_1992}, whereas, for low noise, \emph{efficient coding} of sensory information requires temporal decorrelation to reduce redundancies~\cite{barlow_2012, rieke1999spikes, pozzorini_2013}.
 This trade-off can be characterized using the \emph{predictability} $R$, which quantifies the proportion of information in current neural spiking that can be predicted from the recent past~\cite{rudelt_2021}.
 This predictable information reflects temporal redundancy, and facilitates, for instance, active information storage (maintaining past input to combine it with present input~\cite{lizier_2013, wibral_2014,wibral_2015}) and associative learning~\cite{barlow_2001}.
-In addition, the closely related \emph{information timescale} $\tau_R$ describes over which time past information has to be integrated until predictability no further increases.
+In addition, the closely related \emph{information timescale} $\tau_R$ gives the timescale over which past information has to be integrated for prediction.
 Together, predictability and information timescales provide a broad view into the neural code, quantifying both, the amount and the timescale of redundancy in neural spiking.

-Using these two information-theoretic coding fingerprints in conjunction with the intrinsic timescale enables us to address the two alternative hypotheses: If temporal processing is organized hierarchically through variations in intra-areal recurrence, then one expects an increase in both timescales and predictability along the anatomical hierarchy.
-If, however, coding in mouse visual cortex is dominated by sensory processing without a clear hierarchy of temporal processing, then no systematic relation between the measures and the anatomical hierarchy is expected.
-In this case, spiking statistics would be dominated by sensory processing, and timescales and predictability should be dependent on visual coding properties of individual neurons --- subject to the stimuli delivered in experiments.
+Here, we will use the information timescale, as well as the intrinsic timescale, to probe for hierarchical temporal processing in mouse visual cortex.
+Moreover, we will test whether higher cortical areas show an increase in predictability, in line with robust coding, or a decrease in predictability, in line with efficient coding.
+Finally, we will compare results between spontaneous activity and natural stimuli, which is important to distinguish between stimulus-induced and intrinsically generated timescales and predictability.
+Together, these results will clarify whether mouse visual cortex shows signatures of hierarchical temporal processing, and whether these are stimulus-induced, indicating a stronger role of feedforward processing, or rather intrinsically generated, indicating a stronger role of recurrent processing.